 - Should life insurance be maintained for the benefit of the children?

 - How are non-covered medical, dental, and orthodontic expenses handled?

 - What if my child has physical and/or mental disabilities and extraordinary expenses?

 - How are college expenses considered, if at all?

-If you would like to schedule a consultation with any of our lawyers to discuss any custody, visitation or child support matter, or the possibility of an appeal which involves any of these issues, please contact the particular lawyer’s assistant with whom you would like to schedule an appointment by obtaining their email address here, or by locating this information under the particular lawyer’s attorney profile.
+If you would like to schedule a consultation with any of our lawyers to discuss any divorce matter, post-divorce modification or enforcement issues, family law matter, or the possibility of an appeal from any final judgment, please do so by locating this information under the particular lawyer’s attorney profile.